tangteresa/TrajectoryPlot/README.md

 # TrajectoryPlot
+Language: Octave

-Uses gyro sensor data to plot the path vectors of a toy car
+Purpose: To intake gyro sensor data file, then calculate and plot the path vectors.
+Gyro sensor data comes from a rideable toy car for the Go Baby Go Project at the University of Missouri.